MatthewHq/Spotify-Festival-Analytics/README.md

  These then jump into that data to extract only specific points of interest that can be changed at any time by changing their object properties.
  We finally end up with our clean data ready to be placed in a pivot table or chart!

  [allArtists.CSV](https://github.com/MatthewHoque/Spotify-Festival-Analytics/blob/main/mainDB/allArtists.CSV)

  [allTopTracks.CSV](https://github.com/MatthewHoque/Spotify-Festival-Analytics/blob/main/mainDB/allTopTracks.CSV)

+ * NO HELPER LIBRARIES USED, only native node.
+  * Decided to go a little purist on this one with the libraries after trying out spotify's own recommended starting guide and realizing that it was using a recently deprecated    module: "request"